Robert Mugabe, world's oldest leader, resigns one week after coup

 The 93-year-old despot wrote a letter saying he was quitting "with immediate effect,” said Jacob Mudenda, speaker of the country’s Parliament.

-Lawmakers erupted in cheer at the news, which came after days of uncertainty and chaos following the seizure of power by military chiefs.
+Lawmakers erupted in cheers at the news, which came after days of uncertainty and chaos following the seizure of power by military chiefs.

 Moments earlier, the Parliament had begun to impeach Mugabe, who has run the increasingly impoverished southern African nation since its independence and the end of minority white rule in 1980.